kaiyga/gofi_se/README.md

 ---

 P.S.
-If you are wanna contribute to this project, i love it
+If you wanna contribute to this project, i love it